laith-leo/ha-k8s/README.md

 # ha-k8s
-ha k8s under centos7 with nginx as an lb
+ha k8s under centos7 with HAProxy as an lb